eNMS-automation/eNMS/docs/base/installation.rst

 By default, eNMS will create a few examples of each type of object (devices, links, services, workflows...).
 If you run eNMS in production, you might want to deactivate this.

-To deactivate, set the ``create_examples`` config parameter to `false`.
+To deactivate, set the ``create_examples`` variable to `false`.

 Logging
 -------

 You can configure eNMS as well as Gunicorn log level in the configuration with the `log_level` variable.

 Change the documentation base URL
 ---------------------------------